joseph-higaki/joseph-higaki/README.md

 # I love making useful things out of information technology.

-I have a software engineering background, worked as a programmer for a few years and then went on to lead software developement teams for a living.
+I have a software engineering background, worked as a programmer for a few years and then went on to lead software development teams for a living.
 More details, [here](https://www.linkedin.com/in/josephhigaki/)

 I'm old enough to remember the days where rewinding was a pre-requisite of playing, and you could do that with a pencil.